 Almost every Chapter 7 bankruptcy case includes credit card debt, so if you're wondering whether eliminating credit card debt in Chapter 7 bankruptcy is a good idea, the answer is "Yes."
-Many people have used Chapter 7 bankruptcy to erase credit balances and fix financial problems.
+Many have used Chapter 7 bankruptcy to erase credit balances and fix financial problems.
 Chapter 7 wipes out most credit card balances within a few months, and you won't need to pay anything to discharge the debt.

 When money is tight, turning to credit cards to buy things you need is natural.
-But when finances don't improve and credit card balances increase, it can become challenging to make the monthly payments.
+But when finances don't improve, and credit card balances increase, it can become challenging to make monthly payments.
+Chapter 7 can provide relief by eliminating many different credit card obligations, including balances on major credit cards, department store credit lines, gas cards, and more.

 If you don't have any of these situations, skip ahead.

 What can you do if you want to keep the property?
-If you want to keep a secured item but owe more than it's worth, you might be in luck because Chapter 7 has a solution.
+If you want to keep a secured item but owe more than it's worth, Chapter 7 has a solution.
 You can file a motion asking the court to let you "redeem" the property by paying its actual value instead of the full amount owed.

+Because dealing with secured personal property in bankruptcy can be tricky, consider consulting with a bankruptcy lawyer.
 Learn more about redeeming secured property in Chapter 7 bankruptcy.

-Dealing with secured personal property in bankruptcy can be tricky, so consider consulting with a bankruptcy lawyer.

 Credit card charges don't always go away in bankruptcy.
-If the Chapter 7 trustee or a creditor objects to the discharge, you might have to pay back particular charges or an entire credit account.
+If the Chapter 7 trustee or a creditor objects to the discharge, you might have to pay back particular charges or the entire credit account.
 Here we explain situations to watch for, and the process the trustee or a creditor must use when objecting to a discharge.

 Certain types of credit purchases made before filing for bankruptcy are automatically "presumed" fraudulent, and you could have to repay the charges.